-After leaving the Ryman Auditorium, walk back down to the corner of Broadway and Fourth Avenue.
+After leaving the Ryman, walk back down to the corner of Broadway and 4th Avenue.

-From this corner, head up Broadway, and at the corner of Seventh Avenue, you’ll find the:
+From this corner, head up Broadway, and at the corner of 7th Avenue, you’ll find the:

 This modern building incorporates a Victorian Gothic church tower built between 1884 and 1886.
-The church’s congregation wanted a new church but didn’t want to give up the beautiful old tower.
-This is the compromise that was reached.
+The church’s congregation wanted a new church but didn’t want to give up the beautiful old tower, so they compromised.

 Now leased as private office space, this Victorian Gothic building was built in 1877 and displays fine stonework and friezes.
-The imposing structure, with its soaring tower and arched windows, could be in any European city.
+Note the imposing structure, with its soaring tower and arched windows.

 Directly across the street is: